apoorvacha/ASE_Project/README.md

 ## Instructions to run the project
-Inside the src folder there are files for all the project which contains a Start.py for all the tst cases.
+Inside the src folder there are files for all the project which contains a Start.py for all the test cases.
 To run the Project follow the steps given below
 1. Clone the repository
 2. Navigate to the source folder in the ASE_project from terminal that needs to execute using <br>
 cd source <br>